-Portuguese Composer, Doctor of Music, Based in London.
-Also a camera producer, copyist and editor.
+Portuguese Composer, Doctor of Music and Based in London.
+Daniel is also a camera producer, copyist and editor.
 Equally passionated by street and landscape photography.

 "The beauty is not in the object, the beauty is in your mind."

 Watch my interview from the London Philharmonic Orchestra about my Orchestral piece Stone Skipping, premiered by the LPO in November 2020

 Tell me again the music of that Tale by Sophie Sparrow at Milton Court Concert Hall last 17 February 2020